Staff: New York Office

 Program Manager, Drug Court Programs

-Katie Crank is the coordinator of domestic violence programs at the Center for Court Innovation.
-She provides technical assistance and strategic planning advice to courts wishing to improve their response to domestic violence cases.
-Ms. Crank is interested in the response to domestic violence both nationally and internationally, having spent a year developing a crisis hotline with a domestic violence agency in Ghana, as well as having assisted two Missouri jurisdictions with the planning and implementation of specialized domestic violence courts during her law school tenure.
+Katie Crank is the senior manager of domestic violence programs at the Center for Court Innovation, which synergizes the agency’s three primary areas of work: research, operating programs, and expert assistance.
+Research-Practice Strategies seeks to improve justice system responses to both defendants and victims, to promote racial justice, and to expand the use of restorative practices.
+Prior to her work with the Center for Court Innovation, Katie worked and volunteered with domestic violence shelters and legal aid organizations in Ghana (West Africa), Indiana, Missouri, and Illinois.
 She previously provided trauma-informed therapy to children who are victims of violence through the Center for Court Innovation’s Child and Adolescent Witness Support Program, located in the Bronx.
 Ms. Crank is an admitted attorney in the State of New York, and is a Licensed Master Social Worker.
-She earned her B.A. from Indiana University-Bloomington, and received both a J.D. and an M.S.W. from Washington University in St. Louis.
+She earned her B.A. from Indiana University-Bloomington, and received her J.D. and M.S.W. from Washington University in St. Louis.